iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.covid19___4.0.0/report.md

 <img src="2_star_reviews_wordcloud.png" alt="ca.gc.hcsc.canada.covid19 2 reviews"/>
 </p>

+> Good<br> :date: __2020-08-11 04:03:41__

+> Pretty useless for the user The app is nothing but a questionnaire that might help Health Canada from volunteer self evaluators, but shows no live data of infection risk around me like the Arogya Setu App from India.
+Privacy superceded public health.<br> :date: __2020-08-06 05:42:16__

 > Why does it need access to photos?<br> :date: __2020-08-01 11:55:35__

 > Relies on self report instead of anonymized health unit data - very limited usefulness.<br> :date: __2020-07-31 20:33:48__